-Today’s reading (Genesis 22,1-19) is about the challenge of faith.
-“God put Abraham to the test,” it begins.
-In the greatest test of his faith, Abraham must take his son, Isaac, “your only one, whom you love,” and go up a high mountain and “offer him up as a burnt offering.”
+Faith’s a gift, but also a challenge.
+Genesis 22,1-19 begins: “God put Abraham to the test.”
+There would be no greater test for Abraham than to take his son, Isaac, “your only one, whom you love,” and go up a high mountain and “offer him up as a burnt offering.”

-We see intimations of the Passion of Jesus in the story: “the high mountain… the only son, whom you love.”
+Intimations of the Passion of Jesus are here: “the high mountain… the only son, whom you love.”
 Approaching the mountain, Abraham takes “the wood for the burnt offering and laid it on his son Isaac’s shoulders.”
 “God will provide the sheep.”
 Abraham tells Isaac.
 He builds an altar and arranges the wood.
 “Next he ties up his son Isaac, and put him on top of the wood on the altar.”
-All suggests the Passion of Jesus.
+All suggesting the Passion of Jesus.

 The Letter to the Hebrews says, “By faith Abraham, when put to the test, offered up Isaac, and he who had received the promises was ready to offer his only son of whom it was said, ‘Through Isaac descendants shall bear your name.’
 He reasoned that God was able to raise even from the dead and he received Isaac back as a symbol.”
 (Hebrews 11,18-19)

 “He reasoned that God was able to raise even from the dead.”
-Certainly Abraham was weighed down by sadness and the cruelty of it all; he was not a dumb executioner, immune to what he was to do, but “he reasoned,” he believed deep within that God was a God of life.
-Like Jesus, Abraham was afraid and sad even to death, but he believed in God, a God of love and promise.
-Like Jesus, he would say “Not my will, but yours be done.”
+He faces sadness and cruelty.
+He’s not a dumb executioner, immune to what he was to do, but “he reasoned,” he believed deep within that God was a God of life.
+Like Jesus, Abraham faced an absurd death like this, and he believed in a God of love and promise.
+Like Jesus, his answer was “Not my will, but yours be done.”